-So, whether you homeschool, supplement, or are personally involved in a school, here are some free educational resources that can help serve you as you explore and delight in Lutheran education!
+So, whether you homeschool, supplement, or are personally involved in a school, here are Lutheran educational resources that can help serve you as you explore and delight in Lutheran education!
 A lot of good things are already out there, Lutheran and otherwise.
+These things will be primarily Lutheran-specific.

-Still, I’m putting things together in my house for my homeschoolers and am happy to share.
+- First, I’ll share things I’ve developed in my house for my homeschoolers.
 After all, isn’t it a great tradition in the church to pass things along?

 This is just a start, so feel free to contact me below with suggestions, requests, etc. Ahem, if I’ve left out answers, sorry.
 These are all works in progress, but they are FREE so I won’t feel too bad. ha ha

 1. My Own Free Lutheran Educational Resources

 Religious Reading by Grade Level: This is my particular planned religion reading list to assign to my kids when they are old enough, in addition to Memoria Press’s religious curriculum, Sunday school, and confirmation.